foxssake/vest/docs/user-guide/running-on-ci.md

 ## General use

-Usually a pipeline for running *vest* test consists of the following steps:
+Usually a pipeline for running *vest* tests consists of the following steps:

 1. Grab the Godot project
 1. Setup Godot